Enrique Bolaños

-Enrique José Bolaños Geyer ([enˈrike βoˈlaɲos]; 13 May 1928 – 14 June 2021) was a Nicaraguan politician who served as President of Nicaragua from 10 January 2002 to 10 January 2007.
+Enrique José Bolaños Geyer ([enˈrike βoˈlaɲos]; 13 May 1928 – 14 June 2021) was a Nicaraguan politician who served as the president of Nicaragua from 10 January 2002 to 10 January 2007.

 From 1997 to 2002, Bolaños served as vice president under Arnoldo Alemán.
-On 4 November 2001 he defeated Daniel Ortega of the Sandinista National Liberation Front party in the presidential election and was sworn in as president on 10 January 2002.
+On 4 November 2001 he defeated former president Daniel Ortega of the Sandinista National Liberation Front in the presidential election and was sworn in as president on 10 January 2002.
 He was a member of the Constitutional Liberal Party (PLC) until he broke with it to help form the Alliance for the Republic (APRE).
-At the beginning of his term as president, he led an anti-corruption campaign that ultimately convicted his predecessor and head of the PLC, Arnoldo Alemán to 20 years in prison.
+At the beginning of his term as president, he led an anti-corruption campaign that ultimately convicted Alemán, his predecessor and head of the PLC, to 20 years in prison.

 Early life and career

 Bolaños was born in Masaya, Nicaragua, on 13 May 1928.
 He received his primary and secondary education in Nicaragua at the Jesuit Colegio Centro América, and graduated from Saint Louis University in the United States with a degree in industrial engineering.
 He married Lila Teresita Abaunza in 1949.
 They had five children, a daughter and four sons, including Enrique Bolaños Abaunza who is head of INCAE Business School.

 With his brothers Alejandro and Nicolás, in 1952 high cotton prices promoted him to begin an agro-production enterprise.
 This grew into the business, founded in 1964, SAIMSA (Industrial Agricultural Services of Masaya), a consortium that became one of the largest cotton producers in Central America by the 1970s.
 Bolaños served as an active member of the influential business chamber COSEP (Superior Council for Private Enterprise), and served as its president from 1983 to 1988.
 Under his leadership, COSEP was a vigorously anti-Sandinista institution; Bolaños described himself as anti-communist and believed investment was the way to lift the country out of poverty.

 Bolaños publicly opposed Daniel Ortega's Sandinista government during the 1980s.
 After COSEP sent a letter criticizing the Junta of National Reconstruction, Bolaños was one of the COSEP figures arrested, on 20 October 1981 and held for six days, though he was not yet part of the COSEP leadership which signed the aforementioned letter.
 One month later he was imprisoned again upon returning from an AIL (Association of Latin American Enterprises) conference in Venezuela.
 Under the government's controversial agrarian reform program, in 1985 SAIMSA was confiscated by the government.
-Bolanos characterized the confiscation as a reprisal for his political activities.
+Bolaños characterized the confiscation as a reprisal for his political activities.
 He worked as a computer programmer following the confiscation of his business.

 In October 1995 Bolaños was elected campaign manager for the Liberal Constitutionalist Party (PLC) in the 1996 elections.
 The following May, he was chosen by presidential candidate and former mayor of Managua Arnoldo Alemán as the PLC's vice-presidential candidate.
 The ticket defeated perennial Sandinista candidate Ortega with 51% of the vote, and Alemán and Bolaños were sworn in as president and vice president, respectively, on 10 January 1997.